Abcarpandef/Inside-Inspirational-Academy-Management-System/README.md

 Basic Requirements:

-We used an ojdbc6 executable jar file and mysql-connector-java-8.0.30 initially to execute our project as we used MySQL here.
+We used an ojdbc6 executable jar file and mysql-connector-java-8.0.30 initially to execute our project.

 Note: